 The Medical College Admission Test (MCAT) is extremely important for getting into medical school and you only want to take this exam once.

 If you’re not prepared, become ill or just don’t have the necessary scores on practice tests then do not take the MCAT.
-It is always better to postpone your exam than to take it just to take it.
+It is always better to postpone your exam than to take it just to say you did.

-Now when you do take the MCAT ideally it will be in the Spring of the year you plan on applying to medical school.
-I encourage students to sit for the MCAT in March/April.
+The best time to take the MCAT is in the Spring of the year you plan on applying to medical school.
+More specifically, I encourage you to take the MCAT in March or April.

 What if you get your MCAT score back and it’s not what you expected?

 You’ll have to sit down with someone to determine based on your GPA and MCAT score if you will be a competitive applicant for medical school.
 If the numbers aren’t in your favor then by all means retake the MCAT and improve your score.
-But only do so after you determine where you went wrong the first time because it makes no sense to retake without having a solid plan for improvement.
+Only retake the after after determining where you went wrong so that you don’t repeat the same mistakes and kill any chance of ever getting into medical school.

 There has to be a gut check too.

 Many premeds know if their MCAT score is competitive or not.
-If you know in your gut the score isn’t good that means the medical school admissions committee knows the same thing too.
-Don’t go and apply with a bad MCAT score and expect for good results to happen because the odds are not in your favor.
+If you know your MCAT score isn’t good, then the medical schools know this too.
+Don’t apply with a bad MCAT score and expect for good things to happen because the odds are not in your favor.
 You’re only going to set yourself up for disappointment along with spending a lot of time and money on a losing battle with a bad test score.